 The gentle EVN feels like a grab bag of meditative genres—flickering drone, swooning new age, LA beat scene-ready boom-bap—but the pieces are united by their feeling of hopefulness and cautious ascension.
 After the treatment for a spinal injury left her bedridden for most of 2015, the Harlem producer and composer VHVL made a collection of ambient miniatures that feels like a sigh of relief.

 22. Rashad Becker - Traditional Music of Notional Species, Vol. II

 According to Discogs, Rashad Becker has been responsible for mastering nearly 1600 records since 1996, and it's hard not to hear the effects of that intense listening on his intensely programmed solo work.
 Music for Notional Species, Vol. II picks up where the first installment left off in 2013, building synthesizer scrap heaps to the heavens with all the intricacy and technicolor beauty of a game of Tetris that you're doomed to lose forever.

-Live in Paris, Inga Copeland's debut LP under the Lolina moniker, was originally billed as a recording of 2015 audiovisual performance in the French capital.
+, Inga Copeland's debut LP under the Lolina moniker, was originally billed as a recording of 2015 audiovisual performance in the French capital.
 But the album's credits suggest otherwise, saying that it was "written-by, produced, and mixed by Lolina in London."
 As xenophobic rhetoric swelled in Britain and fueled the country's vote to leave the European Union over the summer, the record's complicated relation to place felt like a commentary on the rising tide of nationalism, both in England and abroad.